-Madison County and the participating jurisdictions will not be addressing the following hazards: Earthquakes, Expansive Soils, Land Subsidence, and Coastal/Inland Erosion.
-The history of impacts for all the omitted hazards have been negligible (or non-existent), therefore the County and participating jurisdictions expects that future impacts will be negligible as well, nor do the County and participating jurisdictions anticipate submitting an application for grant funding to address any of them.
+Madison County and the participating jurisdictions will not be addressing the following hazards: Dam/Levee Failure, Earthquakes, Expansive Soils, Land Subsidence, and Coastal/Inland Erosion.
+The history of impacts for all the omitted hazards have been negligible (or non-existent), therefore the County and participating jurisdictions expects that future impacts will be negligible as well, nor do the County and participating jurisdictions anticipate applying for grant funding to address any of them.